PathFOSS/Vivoxia/README.md

 Deleting the app, clearing cache, or losing your phone means that all your data is lost.

+## Food Import Utility

+### Why is the food import feature taking so long?
+The download is actually quite small at ~100kB, however the migration to the database takes on average a minimum of four hours.

+### How many foods will it import?
+Around 1,000,000 foods, including those from all American brands.

+### Can I choose to not import certain food groups?
+Currently, no. This feature will be implemented in the future.

 ## Future Features

-1. Food list imports from online sources (saved locally)
-2. Exercise list imports from online sources (saved locally)
+1. Exercise list imports from online sources (saved locally)
-3. More advanced graphing options (e.g. measuring volume per muscle or overlaying two measures)
+2. More advanced graphing options (e.g. measuring volume per muscle or overlaying two measures)
-4. Include alcohol and fiber in macronutrients options
+3. Include alcohol and fiber in macronutrients options
-5. Vibration for the timer
+4. Vibration for the timer
-6. Pacing sound for the timer
+5. Pacing sound for the timer

 ## Specifications

 Name: Vivoxia

-Newest version: 1.0.0

 Supported Android version: 6.0 and above